MatthewYTark/Tark-Restful-API/README.md

 #### Compose file

 The YAML file "docker-compose.yml" defines the application services in the container and pushlishes the ports.
-I executed ``docker-compose -p [PATH] up`` to create the docker container and start all services defined docker-compose.yml file.
+I executed ``docker-compose -f [PATH] up`` to create the docker container and start all services defined docker-compose.yml file.
 You could also go to the location of the YAML file and run ``docker-compose up`` only.
+Furthermore, it is important ot note, the image defined in the docker-compose file will be the image pulled from Dockerhub or your local machine.

 #### Pushing my image to Docker Hub